James-Fleming12/EvidentialHDC/docs/lin_probe_updates/class_stats_iters.md

 - the per-class pseudo-mean substitution (F2) is the wrong mean fix.

-The remaining open direction is a mean estimator that reduces the +0.42 crosstalk mean cost WITHOUT the count interaction -- the next test should compare candidate mean estimators (not count corrections): better propagation (weighted, agreement-gated, or the 128-d-native means we could not project), or a per-class mean correction that matches the ACTUAL worst classes (not the pseudo-mean substitution).
+The remaining open direction is a mean estimator that reduces the +0.42 crosstalk mean cost WITHOUT the count interaction (the next test should compare candidate mean estimators, not count corrections: better propagation such as weighted, agreement-gated, or the 128-d-native means we could not project, or a per-class mean correction that matches the ACTUAL worst classes rather than the pseudo-mean substitution).
 The mass/mass_loose selection reaching orM ~1.00 means the selection is not the barrier; the MEAN ESTIMATOR is.